Uamuhammad2/CapstoneProject/documentation/use_cases/Pages/Clubs_Page.md

 5. Backend receives data in JSON format and hands back to frontend
 6. Frontend formats data for displaying to the user
 7. Web app displays a list of all facilities sorted by club points with an option to sort alphabetically or search bar
-    - upon clicking a club, the user will be redirected to [the individual facility page](https://github.com/sunnehh/AthleticsOntario/blob/main/documentation/use_cases/Pages/Facilities_Page_Individual.md)
+    - upon clicking a club, the user will be redirected to [the individual club page](https://github.com/sunnehh/AthleticsOntario/blob/main/documentation/use_cases/Pages/Clubs_Page_Individual)

 ### Alternate Flows
 - If there is some sort of error with communication between the server and endpoint